SleepyDevelopersTeam/AndroidVideoStreamer/README.md

 ### Data Format ###

-Image is sent as raw byte sequence in format `RGB_565`.
+Image is sent as raw byte sequence in format `YUV NV_21`.
+For an appropriate conversion from it to `RGB`, see [this class](https://github.com/SleepyDevelopersTeam/SimpleJavaServer/blob/master/src/Server.java) (the last method in the file).

+Raw image data follows 4 bytes representing image `width` and `height`, 2 bytes per value.
+They are stored as signed short integers (`short` in Java).